Eddevinc/files2/wvd-in-a-day/13-Load-Balancing-methods.md

    ![ws name.](media/w9.png)

-   > This shows how both users are asigned into the same session host as *maximum limit per session was set to 5* under *Depth first load balancing method* that means first 5 users will be assigned to the the same session host, then the sixth user will be assigned to another session host.
+>**Note:** This shows how both users are asigned into the same session host as *maximum limit per session was set to 5* under *Depth first load balancing method* that means first 5 users will be assigned to the the same session host, then the sixth user will be assigned to another session host.